 Pivotal in the Five’s early career was the Swedish producer Denniz PoP, who helped craft a chart-topping debut album which veered from slick, credible Swedepop to raucous, rebellious crowd-pleasers.
 It was an eclectic mix that led to success on both sides of the Atlantic.
 But following his death in 1998, the group were faced with a decision.
 Should they pursue an Americanised sound and chance their luck in the States under a new producer from the increasingly prominent Cheiron Studios, or should they focus on their home turf and consolidate a growing profile here?
 Many other acts were chomping at the bit for a hit in America, so it may have come as a surprise that Five opted for the latter option.
 It was an astute decision because the reality is they would never have been a priority act over there, as evidenced when they sought to record …Baby One More Time, only to find it had been promised to Britney Spears.
 And when they later turned down Bye Bye Bye – which instead ended up with *NSYNC – it perhaps became evident that without Denniz PoP, Five’s success in America would only come with significant compromise.
 And it was one they were not willing to make.

 So, instead, they doubled down with Richard “Biff” Stannard as a new executive producer on their second album Invincible, which granted them a much more consistent sound.
 It was by no means wholly removed from their earlier singles, but it felt situated much more within the sphere of British pop music.
 Pop music tinged with darkness was Five’s speciality and If Ya Gettin’ Down accentuates that quality at every turn.
 The production is unrelentingly cold and industrialised thanks to the use of raw elements, even if one in particular – the sound of a whistle blowing – verges on maddening (it cannot be unheard once you’ve noticed it).
 The vocals also have a suitably robotic edge to them.
 However, rather than distort the group’s voices, it almost like they’ve been joined by an additional singer.
 The effect is noticeable throughout, but much more so during the: “I want it now baby” sections of the chorus, where they almost merge into one.
-The track is utterly oozing laddish machismo – at least, we think this is what raw masculinity sounds like in a pop song – which spills out during the pre-chorus: “I heard somebody say (WHAT?), she’s at the party so (UH!), I’m gonna get me some (a-a-a-a-a-ah)”.
+The track is utterly oozing laddish machismo – it’s as close as you can get to raw masculinity in a pop song – which spills out during the pre-chorus: “I heard somebody say (WHAT?), she’s at the party so (UH!), I’m gonna get me some (a-a-a-a-a-ah)”.
 There’s a clear distinction from the sunnier bubblegum pop of their peers, but it’s still every bit as thrilling and enjoyable.

 But the difference extends to more than just the sound; it runs to the very heart of the composition.
 This is incredibly smart pop music that capitalises on Five’s penchant for re-interpreting past hits and turning them into something different.
 If Ya Gettin’ Down is possibly their best example; the instrumental is heavily based around Indeep’s Last Night A DJ Saved My Life, and there’s even a verse that pays homage to the original: “There ain’t no problem that we can’t fix, ‘cos we can do it in the mix, now if your man gives you trouble, we’ll be in there on the double, guaranteed that we’ll be hittin’ for six”.
 Whether the majority of Five’s fanbase was familiar with the source material or not, the easy and obvious route would have been to spit out a cover version.
 So, it’s to the group’s credit that instead, they chose to create an end product which is decisively theirs.